Robust Estimation under the Wasserstein Distance: Preliminaries

-A remarkable application of OT to machine learning is generative modeling via the Wasserstein GAN framework, which can be understood as MDE under $\Wone$.
+A remarkable application of OT to machine learning is generative modeling via the WGAN framework, which can be understood as MDE under $\Wone$.
 Given a distribution family $\cG$ and the $n$-sample empirical measure $\hat{\mu}_n$ of an unknown distribution $\mu$, the $\Wone$ minimum distance estimate for $\mu$ given $\hat{\mu}_n$ is

-In practice, $\cG$ is realized as the push-forward of a standard normal distribution through a parameterized family of neural networks.
+In practice, $\cG$ is realized as the pushforward of a simple reference distribution (e.g., standard normal or uniform on a ball) through a parameterized family of neural networks.
 The resulting estimate is called a generative model, since a minimizing parameter allows one to generate high quality samples from a distribution close to $\mu$, given that $\cG$ is a sufficiently rich family.
 The min-max objective for this problem lends itself well to implementation via alternating gradient-based optimization, and the resulting WGAN framework has supported breakthrough work in generative modeling \citep{arjovsky_wgan_2017, gulrajani2017improved, tolstikhin2018wasserstein}.
-MDE under the Wasserstein metric has also been of general interest in the statistics community due to its generalization guarantees and lack of parametric assumptions \citep{bassetti2006kantorovich, bernton2017inference,boissard2015wasserstein}.
+MDE under the Wasserstein metric has also been of general interest in the statistics community due to its generalization guarantees and lack of parametric assumptions \citep{bassetti2006kantorovich,bernton2017inference,boissard2015wasserstein}.

-\paragraph{Robust statistics and MDE under $\bm{\|\cdot\|_\tv}$.} In robust statistics, one seeks to estimate some property of a distribution $\mu$ from contaminated data, generally under the requirement that $\mu \in \cG$ for some class $\cG \subseteq \cP(\cX)$ encoding distributional assumptions.
+\paragraph{Robust statistics and MDE under $\|\cdot\|_\tv$.} In robust statistics, one seeks to estimate some property of a distribution $\mu$ from contaminated data, generally under the requirement that $\mu \in \cG$ for some class $\cG \subseteq \cP(\cX)$ encoding distributional assumptions.
 A common approach for quantifying the error is using a statistical distance $\mathsf{D}:\cP(\cX)^2 \to [0,\infty]$.
 In the population-limit version of such tasks, sampling issues are ignored, and we suppose that one observes a contaminated distribution $\tilde{\mu}$ such that $\|\tilde{\mu} - \mu\|_\tv \leq \eps$.
 The information-theoretic complexity of robust estimation in this setting is characterized by the \emph{modulus of continuity}

 and the associated guarantees are achieved via MDE under the TV norm.
-This is summarized in the following lemma.
+This is summarized in the following lemma due to \citet{donoho88}.